top of page

 A huge thank you to everyone who is helping to support me on my journey.

-Thank you for your kind contributions to my GoFundMe page, every pound of which continues to go towards training and race costs.
+Thank you for your kind contributions to my GoFundMe page.
+Every pound continues to go towards training and race costs.

 Without any formal support system for GB athletes at my level, this is a lifeline.
 I wouldn’t have made it out to Gangwon without you.

-In my website shop, you’ll find cards, art prints and gifts featuring my latest original hand-drawn artwork, and popular favourites, too.
-Every sale also continues to support my race costs, so thank you for shopping.
+In my shop, you’ll find cards, art prints and gifts featuring my latest original hand-drawn artwork.
+Every sale continues to support my race costs, so thank you for shopping.

 bottom of page